Cloudneeti/Cloudneeti_SaaS_Docs/docs/userGuide/userGuideUINavigation.md

 4. The **Configurations** menu item provides access to Features and Quotas, Integrations, Cloud Accounts, Users and Roles, and Security Policy Exclusion.

-5. The **Audit logs** menu item shows all user actions logs.
+5. The **Audit logs** menu provides an overview of the most recent audit logs.
+Every user transaction such as adding or removing users, downloading reports, and configurations changes.

+6. The **Documentation** menu item redirects to the product documentation portal.

-6. The **Release Notes** menu item redirects to the documentation portal with information about features and security policies added in the most recent product releases.
+7. The **Release Notes** menu item redirects to the documentation portal with information about features and security policies added in the most recent product releases.

-7. The **Disclaimer** states the legal disclaimer information about the product.
+8. The **Disclaimer** states the legal disclaimer information about the product.

     ![UI Navigation](.././images/userGuideUINavigation/Left_Menu_Items.png#thumbnail)